 At Mile High Summer Camp, we focus on building independence, leadership, and integrity - all while providing a safe space for kids to connect with each other and learn important skills like self-infusion.
 Speaking of self-infusion, we've partnered with HTC to make sure that every camper has a blast while staying safe and healthy.

 Mile High Summer Camp is a camp hosted by The Colorado Chapter of the National Hemophilia Foundation and The University of Colorado Hemophilia & Thrombosis Center.
-Mile High Summer Camp serves campers affected with hemophilia, von Willebrand’s disease, and other rare chronic bleeding disorders from Colorado, Wyoming, Montana, and Nebraska.
+Mile High Summer Camp serves campers affected with hemophilia, von Willebrand’s disease, and other rare chronic bleeding disorders from Colorado, Wyoming, and Nebraska.

-CAMP APPLICATIONS/REGISTRATION IS LIVE FOR 2022 FOR THOSE DIRECTLY AFFECTED WITH A BLEEDING DISORDER AND THEIR SIBLINGS/RELATIVES.
+CAMP APPLICATIONS/REGISTRATION IS NOW LIVE FOR 2023 FOR THOSE DIRECTLY AFFECTED WITH A BLEEDING DISORDER AND THEIR SIBLINGS/RELATIVES.

 CURRENT PROJECTED DATES:

 - JULY 21-23: TEEN LEADERSHIP WEEKEND (ages 14-17 only)